htmlena/htmlena/README.md

 ### Hi there 👋
-- ✨ I'm a junior front end developer and I'm cureently focusing on deepening my knowledge of React
+- ✨ I'm a junior front end developer and I'm cureently focusing on deepening my knowledge of Next.js and Typescript
-- 🌱 I've also recently developed an interest in animations
 - ⚡ I transitioned from HR to front-end development

 <!--